 Aberdeen is Scotland’s third largest city and within this wonderful area of Scotland you have easy access to the Cairngorm national Park and Royal Deeside.
-Also nearby are Balmoral and other grand castles and houses as well as the pretty Moray and Banffshire Coast.
+Also nearby are Balmoral and other grand castles and houses as well as the beautiful Aberdeenshire Coast.
 Within a relatively short distance are many of Scotland’s best distilleries and along the Spey Valley Whisky Trail and surrounding area you can enjoy tours to Glenfiddich, Glenlivet and many more smaller distilleries.
 This area is a dream for whisky Lovers.

 If you prefer to stay in Aberdeen then there are tours available within the City.
 Visit King College, part of Aberdeen’s University, or take a browse around Aberdeen harbour and enjoy some delicious Fish and Chips.
 Then finish off the day with a trip to Duthie Park where you can enjoy a nice drink or a visit to Aberdeen’s Winter Gardens, that is the largest indoor garden in Europe.
 Whatever you decide to do, you will enjoy your time in Scotland’s “Silver City Beside the Sea”.

 Aberdeen thrived as a city ever since the discovery of oil in the North Sea in the 1970’s, and currently has around 50 oil fields although that number is now somewhat in decline with the fall of global oil prices.
 But Aberdeen is not just about oil, the city is softened by numerous gardens with floral displays lightening the grey buildings all year round.
 With quite a number of city parks and gardens, Aberdeen is the ideal place for gardening enthusiast and photographers.
 In fact Aberdeen has won the Britain in Bloom award an amazing ten times.